paulscode/pi-lightshow/README.md

 - Use Audacity to visualize beats and measure timestamps
 - Adjust `start_time` and `tempo` values in JSON

+**"RuntimeError: can't start new thread" on Raspberry Pi:**
+- This occurs when the system runs out of thread resources
+- Fixed in v2.1.1+ with automatic timer cleanup
+- Ensure you're running the latest version
+- If issue persists, the system may be resource-constrained

+**"python-vlc not found" error on modern Raspberry Pi:**
+- Newer Raspberry Pi OS (Bookworm/Trixie) requires VLC instead of OMXPlayer
+- Install with: `sudo apt-get install vlc python3-vlc`
+- Or run the automated setup: `./setup-pi.sh`
+- The system will automatically use VLC on modern OS versions

 ## 📝 Architecture Overview

 This lightshow uses a modular, JSON-based architecture for easy customization: